madgicaltechdom/Schedule-Idle-EC2-Instances-with-Terraform-Automation/README.md

 # Multi-Machine-Schedule
+This repository contains the necessary files and instructions for scheduling EC2 machines using Terraform.
 This repository is used for non-production instances, and it is sufficiently flexible to enable us to switch among different numbers of machines by changing a variable instance id.
 # Turn-off-and-on-EC2 machine
 I took information from this [article](https://dnx.solutions/reducing-aws-costs-by-turning-off-development-environments-at-night-the-easy-way-without-lambda/)